 - Specialty programs and services provided by any of the organizations on this list

-- Independent providers or contractors who participate in our organized health care arrangements.
+- Independent caregivers who participate in our hospitals’ organized health care arrangements.

-* Our affiliates may change from time to time, as the HealthPartners and Park Nicollet family of care changes and grows.
-We will update the list in the Notice of Privacy Practices that is posted on healthpartners.com and parknicollet.com.
+* This list may change from time to time, as our organization changes and grows.
+We will update the list in the notice that is posted on healthpartners.com and parknicollet.com.